History: In the late 1880s, Architect/Engineer

 Unsealed hollow glass blocks by Siemens of Dresden

-Briques were manufactured by Albert Gerrer of Mulhouse (Haut-Rhin),
+Falconnier's briques were manufactured by Albert Gerrer of Mulhouse

-S. Reich & Co. of Vienna and others.
-Their sides were recessed to
+(Haut-Rhin), S. Reich & Co. of Vienna and others.
+Their sides were

-take mortar and they were laid up like ordinary masonry bricks, with or
+recessed to take mortar and they were laid up like ordinary masonry bricks,

-without metal reinforcing embedded in the mortar.
-Falconnier's hollow,
+with or without metal reinforcing embedded in the mortar.
+Falconnier's

 1893 Chicago World's Fair and